-The videogame of Spider-Man 2 uses Peter's pizza-delivery job, as seen in the film, above, as a Timed Mission.
+- The video game of Spider-Man 2 uses Peter's pizza-delivery job, as seen in the film, above, as a Timed Mission.

-In Simon the Sorcerer 3D, Pizza Lord charge 10,000 coins for their pizzas, unless they take more than 1 minute to arrive.
+- In Simon the Sorcerer 3D, Pizza Lord charge 10,000 coins for their pizzas, unless they take more than 1 minute to arrive.
 To get your pizza for free, you have to give one of the characters a bottle of booze; the pizza delivery boy has a terrible sense of direction and is forced to ask the character for directions, but if the character is drunk they'll refuse to help and slow the delivery down.

-In Absurd Notions, the characters call out for pizza when there's 5 feet of snow on the ground.
+- In Absurd Notions, the characters call out for pizza when there's 5 feet of snow on the ground.
 The result:

-And to beat the company time trial Altair the pizza delivery guy/arms dealer has an armored pickup and has Hunter ride shotgun, literally.
+- And to beat the company time trial Altair the pizza delivery guy/arms dealer has an armored pickup and has Hunter ride shotgun, literally.

-Referenced here in Kevin & Kell.
+- Referenced here in Kevin & Kell.
 Kell reminds Kevin (who ordered grass sod, being a rabbit) to tip the driver either way.

-In InSONICnia, the HyperMetalTriad egged Sonic's house, so Sonic gets revenge by ordering 1000 pizzas under their name and address.
+- In now-defunct sprite comic InSONICnia, the Hyper Metal Triad egged Sonic's house, so Sonic gets revenge by ordering 1000 pizzas under their name and address.